The Ultimate African Safari

 Start your journey to Kenya with a chartered flight and make your way to the heart of the extraordinary Masai Mara National Reserve.
 Upon arrival you will be transferred to your camp where you will be welcomed by a traditional dance.
 The rest of the day is to your leisure.

 Wake up in your tented suite, looking over the beautiful plains of the Masai Mara.
 Later on, join your safari specialist for a full day game drive, perfectly situated in some of the most remote and beautiful corners of the Serengeti.
 Make a stop for a picnic lunch, finish your safari with a ritual of sundowner drinks in a breathtakingly beautiful location.

 Day 14 (Dawn Over Masai Mara):

 Experience your breakfast overlooking the beauties of the Masai Mara plain on a hot air balloon flight.
-Visit the local Maasai community established as fierce warriors, their lively cultural dance, vibrant clothing and beautifully crafted handiwork are recognised worldwide.
+Visit the local Maasai community recognised worldwide, established as fierce warriors, their lively cultural dance, vibrant clothing and beautifully crafted handiwork.
 Finish your day with the ultimate dining adventure.

 Day 15 (Back Home):

 Enjoy your breakfast on your balcony while looking over the plain followed and then get ready for your journey back home.

 (1) Price per person based on double occupancy